WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 ### Reusing the Component

-Once you've got props working for one component, then we only need to write two more.
+Once you have props working for one component, then we only need to write two more.

-In `src/App.js`, call the `<Movie>` component again with different values for the `title`, `hours` and `minutes` properties.
+In `src/App.js`, call the `<Movie>` component again with different values for the `title`, `hours`, and `minutes` properties.
 Display information for the complete trilogy.

 ```html